Barbaras Timeline

 2480 West Medford Ave1 Alvin Falk laborer

-• Robert is no longer listed in Milwaukee; his mother, Bertha Winter Falk, will move in with the family of her daughter, Augusta
+• Robert moves at some point around now to Chicago barely two years after acquiring the house at 2478; his mother, Bertha Winter Falk, will move to the family of her daughter, Augusta

 • Emma, the youngest Wilke, and her mother, Wilhelmina, move in with Emma's new husband, Herman Gutknecht; they will all move back to W. Medford in 1905

-• Albert and family move to West Bend
+• Albert and family move to West Bend.
+Herman Raddatz now lives at their old address

-• Ida lives around the corner with hew husband; Note that Herman Raddatz lives at the same address as brother Albert Wilke; Eleanora was quite exercised by the claim that Ida "married her own cousin"
+• Ida lives around the corner with hew husband; Eleanora was quite exercised by the claim that Ida "married her own cousin"

 2456 West Medford Ave5 August Wilke (and family) laborer